yangcs907/simple-file-manager/README.md

 # simple-file-manager
-File manager program written in Python
+File manager written in Python
+Will need to add file/directory path for your local machine